nolim1t/nolim1t.github.io/_drafts/auto-deploying-to-tor-via-CI.md

 title: "Auto-deploying a to TOR via CI (or CD)"
 ---

-Just a follow-up to <a href="https://nolim1t.co/2019/11/02/we-on-tor.html">this post</a> which announces and explains how the tor site for this site (and my other pages works), I'd like to share how I've done it.
+Just a follow-up to <a href="https://nolim1t.co/2019/11/02/we-on-tor.html">this post</a> which announces and explains how the tor site for this site (and my other pages works), I'd like to share how I've done it - because right now devops and CI/CD is hot tech right now.

 For sake of being platform agnostic, I'll explain in detail how to use it on Github as well as Gitlab.

+And I haven't forgotten the GitHub acquisition news by Microsoft around <a href="https://nolim1t.co/2018/10/27/radio-silence-august-october-2018.html">mid-2018</a>, which triggered a mini-exodus to Gitlab.
+And looking at Gitlab from a product perspective, having the option to host your own instance is also very appealing and more likely to be used in the corporate world.

 ## Github

 For Github, this is actually the easiest.
 And also supports many build environments.

-The pre-requisites (as of December 2019) is to have GitHub Actions enabled for your account, as its still in beta.
+The pre-requisites (as of December 2019) is to have <a href="https://github.com/actions">GitHub Actions</a> enabled for your account, as its still in beta.

-Once enabled simply create a file in **.github/workflows** and simply adding steps.
+Once enabled simply create a file in <a href="https://gitlab.com/nolim1t/nolim1t-co/blob/master/.github/workflows/buildsite.yml.old">**.github/workflows**</a> and simply adding steps.

 In the directory you can have different workflows, and also define a schedule as well (handy for Continuous Deployment or regular automated testing).